Admission and Registration

 The applicant is considered on the basis of academic performance and their commitment to and suitability for generalist social work practice.
-The committee also assesses the applicant’s emotional and professional readiness to work with clients on the basis of such factors as their work in courses already taken, previous meetings with social work advisers, personal statement, and the interview, if any, that is part of the application process.
+The committee also assesses the applicant’s emotional and professional readiness to work with clients on the basis of such factors as their work in courses already taken, previous meetings with social work advisors, personal statement, and the interview, if any, that is part of the application process.
 As a general guide, the committee also uses the Student Standards for Social Work Education, available at www.utexas.edu/ssw/current/forms/, which delineates expectations for social work students in four areas: basic abilities to acquire professional skills, mental and emotional abilities, professional performance skills, and scholastic performance.
 The Standards can be found in the appendix of the BSW Handbook, available at www.utexas.edu/ssw/current/forms/.

-A student who is unable to attend in the semester for which he or she is admitted must reapply for admission in order to enroll at a later time.
+A student who is unable to attend in the semester for which the student is admitted must reapply for admission in order to enroll at a later time.
 A student who has been advanced to the practice sequence and enrolls, withdraws, and then wishes to return must apply for readmission/advancement on the basis of the curriculum in effect at the time of the return.
 A student who has been out of the University for a semester or more must also submit an application for readmission to the University.

 As part of the application for admission to the University, students must submit transcripts from all other colleges and universities they have attended to the University’s Office of Admissions.
 Students seeking readmission must submit transcripts from all schools they have attended since leaving the University.
 The Office of Admissions evaluates all transcripts and grants the student transfer credit when possible for coursework completed at the other schools.